babycaseny/English-Everyday/003-games.md

-When I am free, I may [playing] -> (may + (verb)) video game to kill time.
+When I am free, I may playing video game to kill time.

 There are many video game consoles at my home, such as SS, PS2, PS4, XBOX360 and 3DS.
-[Moreover,] (no more "moreover" please, try other words and study the usage of "moreover") I had installed some games in my computer too.
+Also,I had installed some games in my computer too.

-Today, [let's] -> (let's === let us, but you are only one person) talk about one of my favorite games: Kantai Collection, which is a web game released by DMM.
+Today, I will talk about one of my favorite games: Kantai Collection, which is a web game released by DMM.

-It is a strategy game which let you [organization] -> (pronoun + verb!) your own fleet and fight with monsters, but all of the battleships are not [an object] -> (singular or plural?).
-They are some girls who called "Kanmusume", and have power to fight with their [enemy] -> (singular or plural?): "Shinkai shinkai".
+It is a strategy game which let you organize your own fleet and fight with monsters, but all of the battleships are not objects.
+They are some girls who called "Kanmusume", and have power to fight with their enemys: "Shinkai shinkai".

-In this game, player's target is [bring up] -> ("is" is a verb, verb + noun) Kanmusume, let them be strong (make them strong), [organization] -> (organizing) fleet and combat the enemies, then retake the sea area which had been occupy by enemies.
+In this game, player need to  bring up Kanmusume, make them strong, organizing fleet and combat the enemies, then retake the sea area which had been occupy by enemies.

-The gameplay of this game is not very nice, but I still enjoy it [as the design of game characters is good] -> ("because of good character design/settings", try not to use the same patten so much).
-Kanmusume (a verb is missing) not only look cute and pretty, but also cultured, it let them look like a real people (people is plural, why use "a"?), not just a game character.
+The gameplay of this game is not very nice, but I still enjoy it because of good character design, try not to use the same patten so much).
+Kanmusume is  not only look cute and pretty, but also cultured, it let them look like real people, not just a game character.

-When they are [grow] (tense!) up and be strong, I will feel very happy as they are my children.
-That's why I like this game [too] (why too?).
+When they grow up and be strong, I will feel very happy as they are my children.
+That's why I like this game.

 I hope more people will fall in love with this game.